superruzafa/visual-scala-reference/_en/functions/prefixLength.md

 }
 ~~~

-`prefixLength` returns the length of the largest prefix of elements that satisfy a predicate `p`.
+`prefixLength` returns the length of the largest prefix of elements that satisfy the predicate `p`.

 <figure class="diagram">
   <img src="images/prefixLength.svg" alt="prefixLength function">